 You then have three months to submit your claim, which HMRC will acknowledge within 10 days and will usually settle within 30 working days.

-If you find you have been charged VAT in error (by paying for VAT on labour on a new build project, for example) then you won’t be able to claim that erroneous payment back from HMRC, because the money will not have gone to them.
+If you find you have been charged VAT in error (by paying for VAT on labour on a new build project, for example) then you won’t be able to claim that erroneous payment back from HMRC.
+This is because the money will not have gone to them.
 As no VAT was due, it will have gone straight to your builder.

 Your only recourse will be to go back to the builder and challenge the price he has charged.
-There will be a period of grace allowed with HMRC to allow for genuine mistakes to be adjusted against the builder’s VAT account, but this is time limited so if you suspect an error, act quickly.
+There will be a grace period allowed with HMRC to enabler genuine mistakes to be adjusted against the builder’s VAT account.
+This is time limited, however, so if you suspect an error, act quickly.